sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/batch_changes/index.md

 After that you can look at your new batch change in the UI while the rest happens asynchronously in the background:

 1. In a background process (which is started in (`enterprise/cmd/repo-updater`](https://github.com/sourcegraph/sourcegraph/blob/e7f26c0d7bc965892669a5fc9835ec65211943aa/enterprise/cmd/repo-updater/main.go#L58)) [a `worker` is running](https://github.com/sourcegraph/sourcegraph/blob/e7f26c0d7bc965892669a5fc9835ec65211943aa/enterprise/internal/batches/background/background.go#L19) that monitors the `changesets` the table.
-1. Once a `changeset` has been rewired to a new `changeset_spec` and reset this worker, called the [`Reconciler`](https://github.com/sourcegraph/sourcegraph/blob/e7f26c0d7bc965892669a5fc9835ec65211943aa/enterprise/internal/batches/reconciler/reconciler.go#L24:6), fetches the changeset from the database and "reconciles" its current state (not published yet) with its desired state ("published on code host X, with this diff, that title and this body")
+1. Once a `changeset` has been rewired to a new `changeset_spec` and reset, this worker, called the [`Reconciler`](https://github.com/sourcegraph/sourcegraph/blob/e7f26c0d7bc965892669a5fc9835ec65211943aa/enterprise/internal/batches/reconciler/reconciler.go#L24:6), fetches the changeset from the database and "reconciles" its current state (not published yet) with its desired state ("published on code host X, with this diff, that title and this body")
 1. To do that, the `Reconciler` looks at the changeset's current and previous `ChangesetSpec` [to determine a plan](https://github.com/sourcegraph/sourcegraph/blob/e7f26c0d7bc965892669a5fc9835ec65211943aa/enterprise/internal/batches/reconciler/reconciler.go#L65-L68) for what it should do ("publish", "push a commit", "update title", etc.)
 1. Once it has the plan, it hands over to the [`Executor`](https://github.com/sourcegraph/sourcegraph/blob/e7f26c0d7bc965892669a5fc9835ec65211943aa/enterprise/internal/batches/reconciler/executor.go#L28:6) which executes the plan.
 1. To push a commit to the code host, the `Executor` [sends a request](https://github.com/sourcegraph/sourcegraph/blob/e7f26c0d7bc965892669a5fc9835ec65211943aa/enterprise/internal/batches/reconciler/executor.go#L462:20) to the [`gitserver` service](https://docs.sourcegraph.com/dev/background-information/architecture#code-syncing)